 In this case, the salivary gland tissue is determined to be healthy and there will be no diseased tissue or abnormal growths.

 Your doctor will be able to determine which condition is causing the swelling by the results of the biopsy, as well as the presence of other symptoms.
-He may also recommend an X-ray or CT scan, which will detect any obstruction or tumor growth.
+They may also recommend an X-ray or CT scan, which will detect any obstruction or tumor growth.

 Sjögren syndrome: This is an autoimmune disorder, the origin of which is unknown.
 It causes the body to attack healthy tissue.
-It is most common among women ages 40 to 50.

-If you experience any of the following symptoms, you should call your doctor:
+If you experience any of the following symptoms, you should call your doctor.

-You should seek immediate medical attention if you experience any of the following symptoms:
+You should seek immediate medical attention if you experience any of the following symptoms.